Gurobi/gurobi-ai-modeling/source/prompting-basics.rst

 3. **Modeling API usage** to translate the mathematical equations into code that represent them and retrieve the results

-Most people working in the field of Operations Research that do this kind of work have had extensive academic and professional training on order to achieve these skills, and these are generally not considered skills you can pick up over the weekend.
+Most people working in the field of Operations Research that do this kind of work have had extensive academic and professional training in order to achieve these skills, and these are generally not considered skills you can pick up over the weekend.
 This sadly leaves optimization out of the toolbox of many people that could benefit from it.

 However, if you take a second look at the three skills listed above, all of them involve some kind of manner of